-Why family is important
+Why family is important for Islam?

 Humans are social beings; they love to live with relatives and friends.
 It is very difficult to survive without relatives.
 Those who do not have a good relationship with relatives and family are the saddest people in the world.
 No matter how much people drown in abundance, if they don’t have relatives on their side, they always suffer from depression.
 Therefore, in the Holy Qur’an, Allah (SWT) placed special emphasis on the maintenance of the bond of family ties.

 Allah says, “And those who join that which Allah has ordered to be joined and fear their Lord and are afraid of the evil of [their] account.”
 (Surat Ar-Ra’d [verse 21])

 It has been said in the above verse that vigilant believers are very careful about the relationship and family.